Lenin the Dictator: An Intimate Portrait

 By Victor Sebestyen | Weidenfeld & Nicolson | $35

-In this latest biography of Vladimir Lenin, all the well-known features of the Russian revolutionary’s life are mentioned: the radicalising effect of his brother’s execution, the long years in exile spent arguing over often obscure points of revolutionary theory, the German-facilitated return to Russia in 1917, the seizure of power later that year, and the early years of the new Soviet regime.
+All the well-known features of the Russian revolutionary’s life are covered in this new biography of Vladimir Lenin: the radicalising effect of his brother’s execution, the long years in exile spent arguing over often obscure points of revolutionary theory, the German-facilitated return to Russia in 1917, the seizure of power later that year, and the early years of the new Soviet regime.
 But this biography is very different from those we are used to.

 The difference is signalled in the second part of the title.
 Victor Sebestyen concentrates on Lenin the person, with much attention devoted to his relationship with the two leading women in his life and to his physical afflictions.
 Relying in part on material found in the Russian archives since the collapse of the Soviet Union, Sebestyen seeks to create a picture of Lenin that focuses less on Lenin’s professional work as a revolutionary and more on his personal life.

 Sebestyen argues that Lenin’s most important personal relationships were with those two women.
 His wife, Nadezhda Krupskaya, is presented as much more than the secretary and revolutionary colleague we find in Soviet accounts, with Sebestyen arguing that she was both a significant revolutionary in her own right and also a crucial personal support to Lenin.
 This latter aspect, characterised by love, admiration and a continuing, unwavering devotion, adds a human dimension to our understanding of Lenin that has all too often been ignored.